S3ak/sweep-south-technical-test/README.md

 ## About

 Using next.js I'm building static html files rendered at build time.
+Next JS always me to build isomphoric apps leveraging the benefits of PWA and SSR (Serverless 🤯) in one codebase.
+What this project tries to acheive is creating static HTML to be rendered before it is served to the client.
+We still need to keep the data in the UI fresh by using SWR to fetch new data when the app is rehydrated.

+## Implementation

+This app has two pages.
+The root/ index page holds the collection of limited profiles from the randomuser api.

 ### Gotchas
 One of the problems with randomuser is that the data changes on each request.
-I've used a seed to var to make sure the data is always the same.
+I've used a seed variable to make sure the data is always the same.
 I can't query a specific person so I have to pull all the profiles then find the specific user.
+I highly doubt you would ever have a backend implmentation with a REST structure like this IRL.

 ## Links